 You can then turn your notes into comprehensive to-do lists, meant to help you keep track of your assignments.

-The standout feature fo the appis that you can digitise paper documents, such as business cards and pictures.
-And, owing to the available text recognition component, you’ll be able to manipulate text in the digitized documents as well.
+The standout feature is that you can digitize paper documents, such as business cards and pictures.
+Also, owing to the available text recognition component, you’ll be able to manipulate text in the digitized documents as well.

-Available for: Web, Windows, Chrome, Opera, Android, iOS
+Available: Online, Windows, Chrome, Opera, Android, iOS, Chrome

 Epic Win – RPG game-style task manager

-Epic Win takes keeping track of your to-do lists to a whole new level – by gamifying the entire process in the form of a fun RPG game.
+Epic Win takes keeping track of your to-do lists to a whole new level – by gamifying the entire process to a fun RPG game.

 One interesting tidbit is that the avatar changes over time, in order to reflect your routine – it will differ depending on whether you barely manage to juggle your priorities, or have nothing but victories.